Craig E. Jones, Q.C.

 BGS (TRU), LLB (UBC), LLM (Harvard)

-Before joining government, he was a partner at Bull, Housser & Tupper LLP in Vancouver, and was on the team that defended against constitutional challenges to BC’s Tobacco Damages and Health Care Costs Recovery Act, culminating in a landmark win at the Supreme Court of Canada in British Columbia v.
+Before joining government, he was a partner at a large Vancouver firm, and was on the team that defended against constitutional challenges to BC’s Tobacco Damages and Health Care Costs Recovery Act, culminating in a landmark win at the Supreme Court of Canada in British Columbia v.
 Imperial Tobacco.
 In this period, he also served as counsel to Thomas Berger, O.C., Q.C. in the 2004 Vancouver Electoral Reform Commission and the Nunavut Land Claims Conciliation in 2005-6, and assisted in the preparation of Mr. Berger’s reports.
 Professor Jones retains a consultation and litigation practice as Associate Counsel at a Vancouver litigation firm, and is presently counsel on several class action and public law cases.
+He also represents TRU Law Students, pro bono, in Law Society credentials hearings.

-He has served on the boards of the BC Civil Liberties Association (including two terms as president), the PIVOT Legal Society, and Habitat for Humanity Kamloops.
+Professor Jones has served on the boards of the BC Civil Liberties Association (including two terms as president), the PIVOT Legal Society, and Habitat for Humanity Kamloops.
 He was recognized by TRU as a distinguished alumnus in 2008, and, in 2011, he was appointed Queen’s Counsel in recognition of “exceptional merit and contribution to the practice of law."
+In 2021 he was honoured with an Award of Excellence by the TRU Students' Union in recognition of his advocacy on behalf of students within the University and before other bodies.

 - 2012 Craig Jones, A Cruel Arithmetic (Toronto: Irwin Law Book, 2012).